-4.5 Terrestrial Rehabilitation
+4.5 Terrestrial rehabilitation

 Rehabilitation at the operational phase will be largely focused on avoiding impacts, salvaging resources for later rehabilitation, and maximising the direct use of soils, rocks and vegetation stripped in front of mining or access roads/drill tracks.
-Mines in the Brunner coal measures are likely to have wildlife permits that require pre-stripping wildlife surveys, and the salvage and relocation of identified species.
 Environmental impacts can be avoided by minimising the mine footprint, and this also avoids creating areas that need later rehabilitation.
-There are usually choices on the location of overburden dumps, access roads, and other ex-pit infrastructure: their location should minimise effects on the highest-value areas, whether these are ecosystems, landscapes or culturally important sites.
+There are usually choices for the location of overburden dumps, access roads, and other ex-pit infrastructure: their location should minimise effects on the highest-value areas, whether these are ecosystems, landscapes or culturally important sites.

-Effects are also minimised by ensuring that buffering and protection of adjacent or residual unmined areas is effective (see case study 14, p.117).
+Effects are also minimised by ensuring that buffering and protection of adjacent or residual unmined areas are effective (see Case Study 16, p.
+117).
 This is likely to include ongoing monitoring to ensure 'out of bound' areas are not inadvertently degraded (e.g. by vehicles going 'off road' or dumping loads).
 A focus on avoiding impacts will also prioritise erosion control and minimising the volume of TSS generated, as this reduces the cost of treating dirty water.
 If soils are used as a cover material, reducing TSS also conserves this valuable material where it contributes to plant growth.
 The main strategies used to reduce the generation and movement of TSS are discussed in this section.

-Rehabilitation during the main operational phase will also focus on keeping track of the volumes and qualities of rehabilitation resources, and any issues that may inhibit rehabilitation outcomes, such as changes in overburden chemistry or final topography, slow plant growth rates, or the impacts of pest plants and animals.
+Rehabilitation during the main operational phase will also focus on keeping track of the volumes and qualities of rehabilitation resources, along with any issues that may inhibit rehabilitation outcomes, such as changes in overburden chemistry or final topography, slow plant growth rates, or the impacts of pest plants and animals.
 The creation of mine schedules that allow direct use of rehabilitation resources without interim storage (i.e. taking soils and plants straight from stripped areas to final landforms) should be a high priority during the operations phase of mining because it has many benefits: the costs of double handling are avoided, the quality of rehabilitated materials is higher, and outcomes are usually therefore better, leading to shorter closure timeframes, and reduced bonds and environmental liabilities.
-Direct use of a resource can be the only way to re-establish some native plants, animals, and ecosystem through the use of 'direct transfer' or 'ecosystem translocation' of plants and soils in large sods (see case study 12 below).
+Direct use of a resource can be the only way to re-establish some native plants, animals, and ecosystems through the use of 'direct transfer' or 'ecosystem translocation' of plants and soils in large sods (see Case Study 14 below).

-Case Study 12: Direct Transfer of forest: ugly but worthwhile on the West Coast
+Case Study 14: Direct transfer of forest: ugly but worthwhile on the West Coast

 Direct transfer is a method of rehabilitation used mainly on the West Coast of the South Island by alluvial gold and coal miners to establish native forest and wetland ecosystems.
-Alluvial gold miners often use front end loaders or face shovels to transport up to half a metre depth of intact soils together with plants as 1- to 3 m2 sods from in front of mining to areas ready for rehabilitation.
-Trees up to 5 m tall are shifted, but this generally has a high proportion of dieback; consistently low dieback can be achieved with plants under about 2 m height and rooting depth is shallow enough that the whole root mass is removed intact.
+Alluvial gold miners often use front-end loaders or face shovels to transport up to half a metre depth of intact soils, together with plants, as 1 to 3 m2 sods from in front of mining to areas ready for rehabilitation.
+Trees up to 5 m tall are shifted, but this generally has a high proportion of dieback; consistently low dieback can be achieved with plants under about 2 m height, and where rooting depth is shallow enough so that the whole root mass is removed intact.

-At this lowland alluvial site, direct transfer of cutover shrubland and low forest had been started on a variety of slopes to at least 20 degrees (Figure C24).
+At this lowland alluvial site, direct transfer of cutover shrubland and low forest had been started on a variety of slopes to at least 20 degrees (Figure C29).
 The miner had used direct transfer at a previous site and had developed innovations based on that experience: